Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Poter_N, Shutterstock

-Dalmatians have been instantly recognizable for years due to their unique and very individual spotted pattern.
+Dalmatians have been instantly recognizable for years due to their unique spotted pattern.
 Less commonly, you might see a liver-spotted or lilac-spotted Dalmatian, but the most common colors are black and white.

 Personality

-Dalmatians are lively, adventurous dogs that prefer a lot of activity in their day.
-If you want a jogging buddy or a dog you can take on adventures, this is certainly a breed to consider.
-While they can get along with other pets if they are properly socialized, Dalmatians might be a little more inclined to have an aversion to smaller pets, as they have a decently high prey drive.
+Dalmatians are lively, adventurous dogs that prefer a lot of daily activity.
+If you want a jogging buddy or a dog you can take on adventures, the Dalmatian is ideal.
+While they can get along with other pets if they are properly socialized, Dalmatians might be a little more inclined to have an aversion to smaller pets, as they have a high prey drive.

-However, if you are capable of giving them an extensive amount of exercise, you can make it work.
+However, if you can give them an extensive amount of exercise, you can make it work.

 Exercise Needs

 Dalmatians prefer a life of high-intensity exercise.
 They require roughly 1 1/2 to 2 hours of daily exercise to stay happy, healthy, and fulfilled.
-They enjoy lots of fun activities like walks, jogs, fetch, and even more advanced exercises like agility training.
+They enjoy many fun activities like walks, jogs, fetch, and advanced exercises like agility training.

 dalmatian dog playing on the beach